interledgerjs/interledgerjs/packages/ilp-protocol-stream/README.md

 - [x] Test connection.destroy
 - [x] Stream-level flow control
 - [x] Blocked frames (when more is available to send)
-- [ ] Connection-level flow control
+- [x] Connection-level flow control
+- [ ] Allow stream- and connection-level highWaterMark to be configured
 - [ ] connection.end should only close it when the streams are finished sending
 - [ ] Only send data in prepares
+- [ ] Resend certain types of frames when packets are rejected
 - [ ] Clean up closed streams (and throw error if packet is received for a closed stream)
 - [ ] Should we keep "shares" as the way to express how much money goes to each stream or switch to Michiel's idea of expressing ax + b to allow for relative and absolute amounts?
 - [ ] When waiting to receive money, occasionally resend the max receive amount in case the sender hasn't gotten it (and also send it if they send too much)